phetsims/ratio-and-proportion/doc/implementation-notes.md

 ## Model states

-Below is a list of multiple states that the model is in.
-In addition to explaining how the sim can get into this state, there is a list of the output modalities that are occur in this state.
+Below is a list of multiple states that the model can be in.
+These states are mutually exclusive unless otherwise stated.
+In addition to explaining how the sim can get into a state, each lists the output modalities that occur in the specified state.

 ### In Proportion

 This state occurs when the current ratio is close enough to the target ratio to indicate success feedback.
 In fitness units this is `>=1-IN_PROPORTION_FITNESS_THRESHOLD`.
-This state also occurs when either ratio term is less than `NO_SUCCESS_VALUE_THRESHOLD`, the model cannot be in proportion, instead the fitness is set just below that in-proportion threshold.
-This helps with strange behavior that can be gathered for small ratios (and setting either term to zero).
+This state is a range to accommodate a tolerance around the perfect ratio.
+If this state was instead only a single value, it would be nearly impossible to access it using a mouse.

 * Visual: dark green (`RAPScreenView.js`)
 * Sound: "success ding" (`InProportionSoundGenerator.js`)